dccircuit/IGME-230-Spring-2019/projects/project-2.md

 ## III.
 Milestones
 - Project proposal with mockup - see myCourses for due date/time.
 One submission per team please.
 Make sure both team members' names are included.
+- Prototype - You should have a working version of your project for others to provide feedback on.
+At a bare minimum, you should demonstrate functionality of your API call with results displayed on screen.  see myCourses for due date/time.
 - Final project deliverable - see myCourses for due date/time.
 One submission per team please.
 Again, make sure both team members' names are included.

 ## IV.
 Documentation